debs-obrien/debbie.codes/content/articles/amazing-things-are-going-to-happen.md

 ---
 title: Amazing Things are Going to Happen
 date: 2021-04-25
-description: Believing in yourself is hard, especially when for so long people have put your down or not believed in you.
-Getting those voices out of your head is not easy but I think I have finally done it and now I can grow just be a star.
+description: Believing in yourself is hard, especially when for so long people have put you down or not believed in you.
+Getting those voices out of your head is not easy but I think I have finally done it and now I can finally grow and just be a star.
 image: https://res.cloudinary.com/debsobrien/image/upload/v1619366231/debbie.codes/blog/IMG_8227_bav9rh.webp
 tags: [Dev Stuff, all]
 ---